-There are several significantly larger pharmaceutical companies competing with us in the gastrointestinal segment.
+Several significantly larger pharmaceutical companies are competing with us in the gastrointestinal segment.

 Diarrhea in adult patients living with HIV/AIDs.
-We are not aware of any other FDA approved drugs for the symptomatic relief of diarrhea in HIV/AIDs patients.
-HIV/AIDs diarrhea patients may also use loperamide or Lomotil but these medications affect motility which can result in rebound diarrhea and are not indicated for chronic use.
-Other agents' patients may use include over the counter anti diarrheal remedies such as Mylanta or Kaopectate.
+We are not aware of any other FDA-approved drugs for the symptomatic relief of diarrhea in HIV/AIDs patients.
+HIV/AIDs diarrhea patients may also use loperamide or Lomotil, but these medications affect motility, which can result in rebound diarrhea and are not indicated for chronic use.
+Other agents' patients may use include over-the-counter anti-diarrheal remedies such as Mylanta or Kaopectate.

-Cancer therapy related diarrhea.
-We are not aware of any FDA approved drugs specifically indicated for prophylaxis of cancer therapy related diarrhea in patients receiving targeted therapies with or without standard chemotherapy.
-Opioids and over-the-counter drugs are commonly used to treat chemotherapy induced diarrhea, but these drugs affect motility.
+Cancer therapy-related diarrhea.
+We are not aware of any FDA-approved drugs specifically indicated for prophylaxis of cancer therapy-related diarrhea in patients receiving targeted therapies with or without standard chemotherapy.
+Opioids and over-the-counter drugs are commonly used to treat chemotherapy-induced diarrhea, but these drugs affect motility.
 Certain tyrosine kinase inhibitor chemotherapy agents have diarrhea as a significant side effect.
 For example, FDA guidance suggests diarrhea prophylaxis prior to initiating adjuvant therapy with neratinib.

 CDD.
-We are not aware of any FDA approved drugs specifically indicated for CDD.
+We are not aware of any FDA-approved drugs specifically indicated for CDD.

 SBS with intestinal failure.
-In the U.S., Takeda Pharmaceuticals' GATTEX® (teduglutide) is indicated for the treatment of adults and pediatric patients 1 year of age and older with SBS who are dependent on parenteral support.
+In the US, Takeda Pharmaceuticals' GATTEX® (teduglutide) is indicated for treating adults and pediatric patients 1 year of age and older with SBS dependent on parenteral support.
 Zorbtive® is a recombinant human growth hormone indicated for the treatment of SBS in adult patients receiving specialized nutritional support.
-To the best of our knowledge, no drugs have been approved in the US or rest of the world (ROW) for the reduction of parenteral support with a concomitant reduction in the high stool volume and diarrhea in SBS patients.
+To the best of our knowledge, no drugs have been approved in the US or the rest of the world (ROW) to reduce parenteral support with a concomitant reduction in the high stool volume and diarrhea in SBS patients.

 Diarrhea predominant irritable bowel syndrome.
-Two drugs were approved in 2015 for the treatment of diarrhea predominant irritable bowel syndrome, Allergan plc's Viberzi and Xifaxan, which is marketed by Valeant Pharmaceuticals International.
+Two drugs were approved in 2015 for the treatment of diarrhea, predominantly irritable bowel syndrome, Allergan plc's Viberzi and Xifaxan, which are marketed by Valeant Pharmaceuticals International.
 Also, Lotronex was approved by the FDA in 2000 but was withdrawn from the market and later reintroduced in 2002 under a Risk Management Program.
 With the exception of Lotronex, the sponsors of Viberzi and Xifaxan employ extensive media and print promotion for the commercialization of these products.

 Infectious diarrhea.
-We are not aware of any FDA approved drugs specifically acting as anti-secretory drugs to improve stool consistency.
-Oral rehydration solution (ORS) with or without the use of antibiotics is the current standard of care for infectious diarrhea.
-NP-300 provides a first of its kind antisecretory antidiarrheal drug which would potentially reduce the duration of diarrhea including its sequalae such as hospitalization.
+We are not aware of any FDA-approved drugs specifically acting as anti-secretory drugs to improve stool consistency.
+ORS, with or without antibiotics, is the current standard of care for infectious diarrhea.
+NP-300 provides a first-of-its-kind antisecretory antidiarrheal drug that would potentially reduce the duration of diarrhea, including its sequelae such as hospitalization.